dsilvavinicius/realtime_rendering_of_complex_fractals/README.md

 # Real-time Rendering of Complex Fractals

-This is the official DXR device only source code of the chapter **Real-time Rendering of Complex Fractals**, from **Ray Tracing Gems 2**.
+This is the DXR device only source code of the chapter [**Real-time Rendering of Complex Fractals**](https://link.springer.com/chapter/10.1007/978-1-4842-7185-8_33), from [**Ray Tracing Gems 2**](https://www.realtimerendering.com/raytracinggems/rtg2/index.html).
 For a fully functional example, including host code, please visit [Proceduray](https://github.com/dsilvavinicius/Proceduray).
 The images bellow were generated using that engine.

 ## Citation